-- Hilton Honors Gold members will have the option to either receive points or a food & beverage credit, while Hilton Honors Diamond members will receive both
+- Hilton Honors Gold members have the option to either receive points or a food & beverage credit, while Hilton Honors Diamond members will receive both

 - $25 per person per day for luxury brands, including Waldorf Astoria, Conrad, and LXR